compoundingeffects/bigpictureschool/business_studies.md

     - It allows the business to grow bigger
     - It rewards people who invested in the business

-    Think of it like saving money after paying all your expenses.
+    It's like saving money after paying all your expenses.

 8. **Business functions**: Business functions are the different jobs that keep a business running:
     - Making products